In The Beginning…

 A light Mediterranean style menu is served using only the freshest of ingredients with organic seasonal vegetables, fruit and salad leaves coming straight from the organic kitchen garden.
 All other produce is sourced locally where possible, with everything made on site from first principles.

 So come and spend an afternoon with friends.
-Relax and enjoy a delicious lunch accompanied by a glass of chilled wine or even afternoon tea – what could be nicer?
+Relax and enjoy a delicious lunch accompanied by a glass of chilled wine, what could be nicer?